Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 } // end main()
 ```

-Notes:
+***Notes:***

-* With `#define RTP_SWITCH` commented out, only one set of coefficients will be loaded and we can check the impulse response as before.
+* With `#define RTP_SWITCH` commented out, only one set of coefficients is loaded and we can check the impulse response as before.
 * An additional set of coefficients is included for the other sections.
 * Additional `my_graph.update()` statements are added for the other sections.

 ## Building and Running the Design

-We will use `Emulation-SW` to verify the functionality of the design.
-Similar to Part1a, we may use Julia to calculate the maximum value of the absolute error between the reference and the generated impulse response (run `check1.jl`).
-The impulse response error for this 3 stage design is shown below.
+We use `Emulation-SW` to verify the functionality of the design.
+Similar to Part1a, we can use Julia to calculate the maximum value of the absolute error between the reference and the generated impulse response (run `check1.jl`).
+The impulse response error for this three-stage design is as follows:

 ![Fig. 2](./images/impresp_error.PNG "Impulse Response Error")

 ## Changing Coefficients During Runtime

-We set `first_set` to `false` in `aie_iir_1b.jl` as shown below to generate another set of coefficients for an LPF with a passband of 20MHz.
+We set `first_set` to `false` in `aie_iir_1b.jl` as follows to generate another set of coefficients for an LPF with a passband of 20 MHz.

 ```Julia
 first_set = false;	# true: 1st set; false: 2nd set
 ...
 ```

-The frequency response with a 20MHz passband is shown below.
+The frequency response with a 20MHz passband is as follows:

 ![Fig. 3](./images/filt20.PNG "6th order elliptical LPF, BW=20MHz")

 Move the generated `*.h` (coefficient files) to `src` and `impresponse_b.dat` to `data`.

-We will use `two_freqs.jl` to generate an input signal (`two_freqs.dat`) with two frequencies (f1 = 2MHz, f2 = 18MHz) to test the functionality of coefficient switching.
-The time and frequency domain plots of the signal are shown below.
+We use `two_freqs.jl` to generate an input signal (`two_freqs.dat`) with two frequencies (f1 = 2 MHz, f2 = 18 MHz) to test the functionality of coefficient switching.
+The time and frequency domain plots of the signal are as follows:

 ![Fig. 4](./images/two_freqs.PNG "Input Signal with Two Frequency Components")